jonlpersson/ed-latimore/site/_posts/2016-04-19-how-to-get-into-a-relationship.md

 Even the most hardcore player is susceptible to heartbreak.
 Your goal is to decrease the probability of disaster while maximizing your odds of success.
 One of the ways this is done is via a screening protocol.

 Put another way, you must learn to assess risk.
 This isn’t a post about how to run game or how to get your value up.
-There's so much information on the internet about those topics I could hardly add anything.

-This isn’t a post about relationship management.
+This isn’t a post about relationship management. ***(But this post I wrote is about being better in relationships—&gt;[How to be a better boyfriend](/how-to-be-a-good-boyfriend/))***

-There's considerably less information about that topic on the net.
-However, it’s useless to learn relationship management if you're in one you shouldn’t be.
+This is about risk management, picking the right girl, and learning how to spot

 ## Risk assessment can help avoid a lot of problems&nbsp;